 Notes: As from the data release for 30 June 2019, the international investment position data series from 2000 on has been revised on the item Direct investment - Debt instruments because of the inclusion of data on trade credits with the original maturity of up to six months (previously not included).
 Other data series have been revised because of improvements in the quality and the scope of data collected by regular surveys, in accordance with the benchmark data revision of all external statistics, starting from 2000.
-Data also include the round tripping which increases direct investment in Croatia and direct investment and control and same amount.
-This type of direct investment was recorded in December 2008 (EUR 825.7m), August 2009 (EUR 666.5m), December 2010 (EUR -618.6m) and June 2014 (EUR 1,485.8m).
+Data also include the round tripping which increases direct investment in Croatia and direct investment and increases direct investment was recorded in December 2008 (EUR 825.7m), August 2009 (EUR 666.5m), December 2010 (EUR -618.6m) and June 2014 (EUR 1,485.8m).